 If you have always lived in the contiguous United States, be prepared for some sticker shock when moving to Hawaii.
 Because everything must be imported, goods and services cost more than they do on the mainland.
 If you are thinking about retiring in Hawaii, here are some things to consider before packing your swimsuit.

 If your Hawaiian retirement has only been in your dreams, it is best to visit the state before making plans for a big move.
-You should experience the weather of the islands for yourself before committing to permanent residence.
-The Hawaiian Islands have two seasons with very little variability in temperature and humidity.
+It would be best if you experienced the island’s weather for yourself before committing to permanent residence.
+The Hawaiian Islands have two seasons with minimal variability in temperature and humidity.
 The dry season runs from May through October, with temperatures ranging from 85 to 90 degrees.
-The rainy season, from November through April, has temperatures between 79 and 83 degrees.
-If you love warm, humid weather, then Hawaii is probably going to suit you just fine.
+From November through April, the rainy season has temperatures between 79 and 83 degrees.
+If you love warm, humid weather, then Hawaii will probably suit you just fine.

 Visiting the islands also offers the opportunity to experience the cost of living in Hawaii.
 While visiting, check out potential homes, retirement communities, and apartments.
 Will you have enough space?
 Take a trip to the grocery store, and note the prices.
 Can you afford the lifestyle you dream of?